 - In Harry Potter, spells requires precise gestures with the wand.

-- In The Half-Blood Prince (the sixth book), the making of a potion requires to be stirred clockwise.
+- In The Half-Blood Prince (the sixth book), the making of a particular potion requires it to be stirred clockwise.
 But the notes of the Half-Blood Prince say it's faster if you stir 1 time counterclockwise for each 7 clockwise.

-- In The Luck Of Relian Kru, all the sorcerers need double jointed fingers to perform the gestures.
+- In The Luck Of Relian Kru, all the sorcerers need double-jointed fingers to perform the gestures.

 - In The Magicians, complex gestures are essential to performing magic; in fact, when Penny has his hands bitten off by Martin Chatwin, he's rendered incapable of magic.

 - The sequel reveals that Penny eventually found a way around this by utilizing a form of magic based on subtle muscle movements.

 - Averted in Mistborn.
 Allomany doesn't require any gestures, but Steel and Iron allomancers, who can telekinetically Push or Pull on pieces of metal, have been seen throwing their hands out when using their powers.
 When an inexperienced Vin gestures at a piece of metal she is pushing, Kelsier explicitly notes that it is unnecessary, but a number of character who know better still throw out their hands when pushing or pulling sometimes.
 It's generally a combination of being for show and because it feels like the appropriate thing to do in the heat of the moment.

 - In the Old Kingdom series, Charter Magic is done by drawing the signs on the air, with hands or with sword-tip.
 A diamond of protection (a must-have when exploring Death) is drawn with one's sword.
 Using the magical bells requires gestures (different ways of ringing will produce different effects), so this all crosses over into Ritual Magic.